Exploring the St Patrick’s Trail in Ireland with campervan hire

 Soaring cathedrals, crumbling monastic ruins and magnificent landscapes, all united by one incredible story.
 Trace the tale of St Patrick and his intriguing journey from slave to saint, with a trip that explores his legacy across the island.

 Commemorate the humble foundations of St Patrick’s first church in Northern Ireland, the towering cathedrals named in his honour and the memorial that marks his final resting place.
+Collect your campervan from Bunk Campers depot in Belfast and get on the open road.
+For those flying into Dublin, Bunk Campers Dublin depot is located less than 2KM from the airport and the St Patrick’s trail is less than a 2 hour journey north.

-We’re entering Downpatrick in County Down, where St Patrick first started his mission to spread Christianity.
+One day one, we’re entering Downpatrick in County Down, where St Patrick first started his mission to spread Christianity.
 Captured as a slave in Wales and brought to Ireland, young Patrick initially escaped and fled these shores.
 But after he left, he found himself called back in a dream.
 Returning to Ireland, he set about his quest to convert pagans by the thousands.
 So effective was Patrick that one new convert, a local chieftain, donated a barn in which Patrick could hold his services.
 It was here, just outside Downpatrick, that Patrick lived leading up to his death and on this very spot in 1932, a church called Saul Church was built to honour the site.

 Beginnings and endings